 Other academic fields are ideal for online learning but will require some in-person training.
 Take nursing and healthcare as an example.
 Students need to thoroughly understand heaps of information in subjects like anatomy, biology, chemistry, physiology, and other scientific topics, and they can receive this education through an online platform.
 But eventually, a nurse needs to know how to draw blood, deliver shots, listen to a patient’s lungs, and check their heart rate.
 You can’t master these skills through a computer screen; you need to show up and practice.

 Some jobs require in-person classes or training.
 To illustrate, we can take another look at nursing.
 To become a registered nurse, you need at least an associate’s degree and in-person experience.
-The Associate of Science / Associate of Applied Science in Nursing from Excelsior College, for instance, can be completed mostly online.
+The Associate of Science / Associate of Applied Science in Nursing from Excelsior University, for instance, can be completed mostly online.
 Still, there is an “Advanced Clinical Practicum,” requirement that must be completed at a clinical site.

 Skilled trades are often harder to complete online.
 Students can complete certain courses that cover basic concepts and theories online, however, they must develop physical skills like welding, machining, woodworking, auto repair, or HVAC service in person, usually under the supervision of an experienced instructor.